DPG Media: 2014–2018: Acquisitions of Mecom and Medialaan

-In February 2014, Vlaamse Media Maatschappij (VMMa) was renamed Medialaan (meaning 'media avenue'), reflecting the street in Vilvoorde on which it is located.
+In February 2014, what started out as Vlaamse Televisie Maatschappij (VTM) in 1987, then becoming Vlaamse Media Maatschappij (VMMa) in 1999, was renamed Medialaan (meaning 'media avenue'), reflecting the street in Vilvoorde on which it is located.

 De Persgroep acquired Mecom Group in 2014, thereby adding Wegener, publisher of regional newspapers in the Netherlands, to its assets.
 The acquisition also included Berlingske Media a Danish media group particularly known for the Berlingske newspaper, one of the world's oldest, and the popular tabloid paper B.T..
 De Persgroep sold Midtjyske Media, Berlingske Media's regional newspaper division, to Jutland Funen Media in 2015.

 In 2015, Sanoma's Belgian division sold four magazines (Humo, Story, TeVe Blad and Vitaya magazine) to De Persgroep.
 Vitaya magazine was merged with another Persgroep title, Goed Gevoel, in February 2017.
 De Persgroep further expanded its magazine holdings when it bought Cascade, publisher of the magazines Primo, Eos, Bahamontes, Motoren & Toerisme and For Girls Only, from Dutch media company Audax Groep in 2018.
 On 30 April 2019 the company closed two separate deals, whereby three of the former Cascade titles - Bahamontes, Motoren & Toerisme and For Girls Only - were acquired by a new company, De Deeluitgeverij, and a fourth, popular science title Eos, was sold to the new Eos Wetenschap vzw.